devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-11-11/assignments.md

 ```
 - Do not use any existing code, just use the slides.

+Once you are done with the initial implementation, modify the code to:
+  - use `dup2()` instead of `dup()` for better robustness
+  - designate the fds to be closed as close-on-exec

 ## `pipe` with not closing some descriptors

 - In the notes below slide "Example: a pipe between two processes", it was mentioned